nanopool/nanominer/README.md

 ## Dev fee
 Payment for the use of **nanominer** takes the form of a commission from mining to its wallets once per 2 hours of runtime.
 The commission is:
 - 1% of total mining time for Ethash, Ubqhash and CryptoNight algorithms (72 seconds per 2 hours);
-- 2% for Cuckaroo29 algorithm (144 seconds per 2 hours);
+- 2% for Cuckaroo29 and Cuckarood29 algorithms (144 seconds per 2 hours);
 - 3% for RandomHash on CPU (216 seconds per 2 hours).

 ## Setup